bbrzycki/setigen/docs/source/voltages.rst

 Quantizers
 ^^^^^^^^^^

 The quantization classes are RealQuantizer and ComplexQuantizer.
 The latter actually uses the former for quantizing real and imaginary components independently.
 Quantization is run per polarization and antenna.

 The quantizers attempt to map the voltage distribution to an ideal quantized normal distribution with a target FWHM.
-Voltages that extend past the range of integers representable by `num_bits` are clipped.
-The standard deviation of the voltage distribution is calculated as they are collected, on a subset of `stats_calc_num_samples` samples.
-By default, this calculation is run on every pass through the pipeline, but can be limited to periodic calculations using the `stats_calc_period` initialization parameter.
+Voltages that extend past the range of integers representable by :code:`num_bits` are clipped.
+The standard deviation of the voltage distribution is calculated as they are collected, on a subset of :code:`stats_calc_num_samples` samples.
+By default, this calculation is run on every pass through the pipeline, but can be limited to periodic calculations using the :code:`stats_calc_period` initialization parameter.
 If this is set to anything besides a positive integer, the calculation will only be run on the first call and never again (which saves a lot of computation, but may not be the most accurate if the voltage distribution changes over time).

 Polyphase filterbank
 ^^^^^^^^^^^^^^^^^^^^